in a local node_modules/

 Additionally:

-• The binary arithmetic operations bind as expected (multiplication and division bind stronger than addition and subtraction).
++,-,*,/) are left associative. - The binary arithmetic operations bind as expected (multiplication and division bind stronger than addition and subtraction).

-• The repetition operation x is left assosiative.
+xis left assosiative.
 It binds stronger than the standard arithmetic operations, but weaker than the dice operations and the bonus operations.